What Is a Fiduciary Advisor?

 Why Do These Requirements Matter?

-To become an RIA, a financial advisor is required to take and pass the Series 65 Uniform Investment Advisor Law exam, which is administered by FINRA.
-While there are technically no other requirements in order to become an RIA, many will find that bringing in clients can be difficult without also having other certifications, such as the CFP® certification.
-Once an RIA has passed the Series 65 exam, they must register with the SEC or with the state in which they intend to practice.
+To become a Registered Investment Advisor (RIA), an organization must register with either the state of domicile or with the SEC, depending on how many assets they manage.
+Once the entity is registered, an individual who will act as the investment advisor representative (IAR) is required to take and pass the Series 65 Uniform Investment Advisor Law exam, which is administered by FINRA.
+Only then can the individual working for the RIA give financial advice.
+While there are technically no other requirements in order to become an IAR, many will find that bringing in clients can be difficult without also having other certifications, such as the Certified Financial Planner™ (CFP®) certification.

-In order for a financial advisor to become a CFP®, or a Certified Financial Planner™, they must first meet the CFP® Board’s educational requirements, which is at least a Bachelor’s degree or higher in a relevant field.
-Then they have to pass the CFP® exam.
-In order to practice on their own, CFPs® must demonstrate to the CFP® Board that they have sufficient work experience in financial planning, usually three years of full-time work in the field or two years in an Apprenticeship.
-Then, they have to pass a background check in order to meet the Board’s ethical requirements.
-Only after an advisor has met all of the above requirements can they apply for the CFP® mark.
+In order for a financial advisor to become a Certified Financial Planner™ (CFP®), they must first meet the CFP® Board’s educational requirements, which is at least a Bachelor’s degree or higher in a relevant field.
+Then they must pass the CFP® exam.
+In order to practice on their own and use the designation, CFPs® must demonstrate to the CFP® Board that they have sufficient work experience in financial planning, usually three years of full-time work in the field or two years in an Apprenticeship.
+Then, a background check is completed in order to meet the Board’s ethical requirements.
+Only after an advisor has met all the above requirements can they apply for and use (if granted) the CFP® mark.

 Fiduciaries can be held to such high standards of customer service because they are regulated.
 The regulatory body and rules vary for each type of fiduciary, as do the powers the regulatory body has over its registered or certified fiduciary advisors.